Fair Hiring Guide

 - If a reference refuses to cooperate, put it in perspective.
 If other employers are giving rave reviews and one supervisor refuses to provide information, the silence shouldn’t necessarily disqualify the candidate.
 However, if a string of past supervisors are refusing to share information, this should raise a flag.
 If the flag is raised, ask for more references so you can assess patterns between them, or call some of them back and probe for more information.

-- If you cannot get good reference checks on a candidate, you may also (1) inform the candidate you have been unsuccessful and will not be able to consider them further, (2) ask the candidate to encourage their references to participate, and/or (3) suggest the candidate sign a release to permit references to speak to you.
+- If you cannot get good reference checks on a candidate, you may also (1) inform the candidate you have been unsuccessful and will not be able to consider them further, (2) ask the candidate to encourage their references to participate, and/or (3) suggest the candidate sign a release Waiver and General Release form which some employers will honor.

 - Can I use negative information that a reference has given me in confidence?